hugo-apero/hugo-apero-docs/content/blog/spoonful-series/_index.md

 ---
+cascade:
   title: "Posts from *A Spoonful of Hugo*"
   description: "A forking fun new feature for series."
-images: "/img/spoon.jpg"
-cascade:
   key: "booyah"
   layout: list-sidebar # list, list-sidebar, list-grid
-  images:
-  - /img/spoon.jpg
 ---